beignetbytes/tsxlib-rs/README.md

 ```
 Various Timeseries functionalities are generally implemented as Iterators. e.g.
-Shift...
-The language of the APIs is meant to be general so
+shift...
 ```
 let tslag: TimeSeries<NaiveDateTime,f64> = ts.shift(-1).collect();
 ```
-means "lag", and
+The language of the APIs is meant to be general so the above means "lag", and
 ```
 let tsfwd: TimeSeries<NaiveDateTime,f64> = ts.shift(1).collect();
 ```
 means "roll forward"

-TSLIB-RS also has a "skip" operator. i.e. if you wanted to implement difference you could write
+TSXLIB-RS also has a "skip" operator. i.e. if you wanted to implement difference you could write
 ```
 fn change_func(prior: &f64, curr: &f64) -> f64{
     curr - prior
 };
 let ts_diff: TimeSeries<NaiveDateTime,f64> = ts.skip_apply(1, change_func).collect();
 ```
-Conversly if you wanted to implement percent change you could write
+Conversely if you wanted to implement percent change you could write
 ```
 fn change_func(prior: &f64, curr: &f64) -> f64{
     (curr - prior)/prior
 };
 let ts_perc_ch: TimeSeries<NaiveDateTime,f64> = ts.skip_apply(1, change_func).collect();
 ```
-TSLIB-RS has rolling window operations as well.
+TSXLIB-RS has rolling window operations as well.
 They can be implemented using a buffer
 ```
 let values = vec![1.0, 1.0, 1.0, 1.0, 1.0];